 Tile Flooring

-Tile flooring is ideal for bathrooms, kitchens, and other moisture-prone areas.
-It offers years of life with minimal maintenance needs, and is available in many colors, patterns, and materials.
-However, it requires intensive prep work before installation and can be cold and smooth to walk on.
+Tile flooring is ideal for kitchens, bathrooms, and other moisture-prone areas.
+It offers years of life with little need for maintenance, and is available in many colors, patterns, and materials.
+However, it requires intensive prep work before installation and can be cold and slippery to walk on.
 Pricing depends on the material you select, with porcelain being more expensive than ceramic.

 Stone Flooring